How to Build the Perfect Startup Team

 You need all three elements to build and scale a startup.
 However, this doesn’t mean you need three people doing each role.
 In fact, early stage startups often have one or two people at most.
 But each element must be present at the time of your investment; your venture capital investment should not be used to pay for outsourcing or hiring someone else to fill these roles.

 The perfect startup team is one that has a nice balance of developers; hackers; somebody that can sell a product whether it's software or hardware, a business developer.
-Then third, somebody who really can put that all together and market the company, whether that's a chief marketing officer or a social media maven, so to speak.
-So a perfect founding team isn't somebody who has ten years each of experience and veterans of the industry.
+Then third, somebody who really can put that all together and market the company, whether that's a chief marketing officer or a social media maven.
+So a perfect founding team isn't somebody who is a veteran of the industry and has had ten years of experience.
 Many of those companies raise money and fail.
-What if a perfect startup team is a nice of a nice balance of somebody who can code, the hackers, somebody who can sell a product which is at the end of the day something you have to do to succeed as a startup.
-Third, somebody who can deliver the message and brand the company in the right way.
+What if a perfect startup team is a nice of a nice balance of somebody who can code (hackers) somebody who can sell a product (hustlers) and somebody who can deliver the message and brand the company in the right way (growth hackers).